CastielWong/DesignPatterns/UML.md

     - example: Plane - Flyable
 - Association: ![solid line](images/UML/lines/association.png)
     - a full line without arrow
-    - a full line with an empty arrow is also association
+    - a full line with a solid or empty arrow is also association
     - a dashed line with an empty arrow is dependency (weaker, transient relationship)
     - a class is associated/depended with other class
     - example: Car - Road